Siddardar/hack4good-frontend/README.md

   - approve a voucher task,
   - reject a voucher task, or
   - change a decision that has been made previously
-- Hadle product requests: Administrators can review and update statues of product requests, they can
+- Handle product requests: Administrators can review and update statues of product requests, they can
   - approve a request
   - reject a request
   - change the shipping status of the request